 For folks with a vagina, it usually takes a lot more than penetration to achieve orgasm.
 Michael Castleman at Psychology Today has a startling statistic that will make you do a double take: “Only 25 percent of women are consistently orgasmic during vaginal intercourse.”
 You don’t need to be a math genius to figure out that 75 percent of women are not consistently orgasming from penetration alone.

 The reason?
 “Most women need direct clitoral stimulation to experience orgasm.”
-Because the clitoris is located outside the vagina, it doesn’t get much, if any, action during penetration.
+Because the visible part of the clitoris is located outside the vagina, it doesn’t get much, if any, action during penetration.
 This is why the other aspects of sex — foreplay, erotic massage and oral sex — are so important.

 Craving more sex ed facts?
 Here are 11 things you didn’t learn in sex ed class.